 The Elitist Narcissist

 This breed of person does anything to climb to the “top,” win and completely dominate others.
 Elitist narcissists are convinced that they are better than everyone else often due to their achievements or backgrounds (or simply the fact that they were born that way) and thus deserve special treatment.
 Their sense of entitlement bleeds into every area of life, from work to the family environment.
-Harboring a severely inflated self-image, Elitist narcissists are skilled self-promoters, braggers and one-uppers.
+Harboring a severely inflated ego, Elitist narcissists are skilled self-promoters, braggers, and one-uppers.
 They have a cut-throat need to be the “best” and prove themselves to be intellectually superior all the time and at all costs.

 The Malignant Narcissist